sahelars/ptt/README.md

     ) external;

     /// @notice The owner of a token
-    /// @dev Compatible with ERC-721 and MUST be set during transfer
+    /// @dev Compatible with ERC-721 and MUST be set when Transfer emits
     /// @param _tokenId The owner token ID function ownerOf(uint256 _tokenId) external view returns (address);

     /// @notice Transferee for the token offer
-    /// @dev The transferee is initializer after the offer is accepted
+    /// @dev The transferee MUST be set when AcceptOffer emits
-    /// @param _tokenId The token ID for the initializer function transferee(uint256 _tokenId) external view returns (address);
+    /// @param _tokenId The token ID to the transferee function transferee(uint256 _tokenId) external view returns (address);

-    /// @notice The offer amount for a token ID from an initializer
+    /// @notice The offer amount for a token ID for transferee
+    /// @dev The offer MUST be set when InitializeOffer emits
-    /// @param _transferee The initialized transferee of the offer
+    /// @param _transferee The transferee for the offer
-    /// @param _tokenId The token ID for the initializer function initializerTokenOffer(address _transferee, uint256 _tokenId)
+    /// @param _tokenId The token ID for the offer function offer(address _transferee, uint256 _tokenId)
         external
         view
         returns (uint256);